 The Fresh Produce Grant brings high quality produce to low income communities throughout Washington DC, Maryland, and Northern Virginia!
 Every year, partner agencies of the Capital Area Food Bank are encouraged to apply for the Fresh Produce Grant.
 The opportunity is offered to organizations that have the structure and capacity to efficiently distribute a variety of high quality produce to the individuals they serve.
 Along with access to many different fruits and vegetables, participants receive support and materials to provide educational opportunities to clients.

 This program connects the fresh produce of local farms with a variety of Capital Area Food Bank partner agencies including: food pantries, clinics, after-school programs, soup kitchens, and shelters.
 Through this partnership, the food bank is able to provide more nutritious food across Greater Washington, contributing to health and wellness.

-Applications for the 2014 season of the Fresh Produce Grant will be accepted from January 16th to February 17th.
-Applicants will be notified by March 31st.
-Please feel free to contact the 2014 Fresh Produce Grant coordinator, April Moyer, at firstname.lastname@example.org or 202-644-9846.
+Applications for the 2015 season of the Fresh Produce Grant will be accepted from February 18th to March 13th.
+Applicants will be notified by April 1st.
+Please feel free to contact the 2015 Fresh Produce Grant coordinator, Kevin Longhany, at firstname.lastname@example.org or 202-644-9846.

 Benefits of the Fresh Produce Grant

 - At no charge, participants receive up to 40 different kinds of seasonal fruits and vegetables throughout the growing season

 - In 2014, on average, each participant received over 4,000 pounds of produce

 - The produce is organic and locally grown using sustainable practices

 - The food bank provides educational resources, such as recipe cards, to help participants educate their clients about the produce.

 History of the Fresh Produce Grant